Goutte/dax/README.md

 It has very few features at this point, and most of them were obtained by randomly typing on a keyboard until something happened on-screen.

+This is a learner's project.

+Furthermore, a lot of optimization is still required in present features, I do not recommend using this as-is, unless you want to hack away with the lib, which you're encouraged to do.

 I have very basic needs, and I will only implement what I need.
 Hopefully, these needs will grow with time, and so will the features of dax.